SAP/project-kb/prospector/README.md

 # Prospector

 Prospector is a tool to reduce the effort needed to find security fixes for *known* vulnerabilities in open source software.
+Its approach is described in more detail in this document: https://arxiv.org/pdf/2103.13375.pdf

 ![](docs/img/prospector.png)

-**WARNING** Please keep in mind that Prospector is a research prototype, currently under development: feel free to try it out, but do expect some rough edges.
+**WARNING** Please understand that Prospector is a proof-of-concept of a research idea: feel free to try it out, but do expect some rough edges.
+At this time, a complete reimplementation is underway thanks in the context of the AssureMOSS EU-funded project.
+The work-in-progress can be seen in the `assuremoss-prospector` branch, as well as in the issues tagged as `assuremoss`.

+If you are interested in contribution to this activity, you are most welcome: please take a look at the open issues, and feel free to participate starting from there.

 If you find an bug, please open an issue.
 I you can also fix the bug, please create a pull request (make sure it includes a test case that passes with your correction